RoySegall/gizra.com/app/_posts/2016-11-10-elm-business-perspective.md

 Elm is easy.
 I mean, it takes some learning, but in Gizra we have right now about five different Elm projects in different stages.
 This means our need for Elm developers is constantly increasing.

 If we were to choose PureScript, the developers' skill treshold would have been, in my opinion too high.
+Not to mention that we would have a smaller poll of devs to choose from.

 But than again, Elm is not _too_ easy.
 Which means that almost every developer I see that does Elm is a seasoned developer.
 Getting experienced develoeprs on board, means they are immediately productive.
 Which means we gain more per hour.

 And the highly opinionated Elm Architecture means that having a team of 3-4 developers hacking on the same repo, are all working around the same concepts, and can lower the required communication time, since looking at the `Model` and the `Msg` reveals the entire concept without leaking the implementation details.

 And of course Elm's type system and compiler makes it so, that I know that we'll have lesser bugs.

+you got me point.
+More dollars, right?
+Well, not just.

+There's also the case for developers moral.
+My completely un-scientific insight, is that Gizra's devs who dealt with Angular hated it.
+And the ones that do Elm, love it.

+Such developers are likely to stay more time in the company, be more engaged with the community, and help spread our name around the globe.

+## Is Elm Perfect?

+No. But for us, and I believe for many others, it's a wonderful solution, with or without type classes.